DynaPlex/DynaPlex/docs/tutorials/binpacking-mdp.md

 Each DCL generation improves on the previous one, and the generation-3 agent reaches 2.02 — beating the heuristics by roughly 23%, with the paired delta column showing the improvement is far outside the noise.

+## Solving it exactly

+This instance is small enough to solve exactly: three bins holding a multiple of 10 each and five possible arriving weights make 5000 decision states.
+The [exact solver](../training/exact-solver.md) enumerates them, computes the heuristics' costs exactly (both 2.6546 per period) and finds the optimal policy, at 0.069 per period — a policy that fills bins to exactly 100, where emptying costs nothing.
+The DCL agent above improves on the heuristics but is still far from that optimum; the exact solver page walks through the instance and reads the optimal decisions state by state.